maslenkou/figma-graph-calculator/README.md

 ## ☹️  Limitations and known issues
 A few known issues and limitations:
-* Although the plugin can already preview discontinuous and periodical functions like *f(x) = tan(x)* quite all right, it cannot render them properly.
+- [ ] Although the plugin can already preview discontinuous and periodical functions like *f(x) = tan(x)* quite all right, it cannot render them properly.
-* Not every graph type is rendered and scaled as it should, especially functions with abrupt changes like *f(x) = 1/x*.
+- [ ] Not every graph type is rendered and scaled as it should, especially functions with abrupt changes like *f(x) = 1/x*.
-* Some dummy inputs (like the single "s" letter) won't throw an error.
+- [x] Some dummy inputs (like the single "s" letter) won't throw an error.
 <br />

 ## 👀  Future development
 I'm a product designer and programming is only my hobby, so besides basically learning how to code and fixing the bugs described above, here are my other plans:
-* Improve UX: detailed validation error messages, faster preview render, and other small fixes).
+- [x] Improve UX: detailed validation error messages, faster preview render, and other small fixes).
-* Refactor and rewrite the most problematic parts of the code (e.g. debouncing algorithm).
+- [x] Refactor and rewrite the most problematic parts of the code (e.g. debouncing algorithm).
-* Enrich the UI by adding the supported syntax pop-up and GitHub repository link.
+- [x] Enrich the UI by adding the supported syntax cheatsheet.
-* Improve the performance and speed by simplifying the process of previewing the entered function on canvas as well as the method of rendering the final vector path.
+- [x] Improve the performance and speed by simplifying the process of previewing the entered function on canvas as well as the method of rendering the final vector path.
 I know that it's done  poorly.
 <br />

 ## 🪲  Bug reports or feature requests